Haryana: Khattar to stay as CM as BJP on course to form government

 New Delhi, Oct 25: The BJP fell short by 6 seats in Haryana, but the party may still make remain in the hot seat.

 When the party fell short, there was speculation rife that Chief Minister, Manohar Lal Khattar may be dropped.
-However both Narendra Modi and Amit Shah made it clear that it would be Khattar who would head the state.
+However, both Narendra Modi and Amit Shah made it clear that it would be Khattar who would head the state.

 Prime Minister, Modi said that the people of Maharashtra and Haryana have reposed trust in the CMs and they will work even harder in the next five years.
 Shah has been holding hectic deliberations and had on Thursday even cancelled his prior engagements.